Allergens and food labelling

 Discounted price: £85 per person or £75 per person if multiple bookings are made for the same course.
 The normal standard rate for this course is £175 per person.

 Food Allergy Aware also offer free downloadable tools that can help you to review and strengthen allergen management systems.
-Their resource pack can be downloaded here.
+Download the resource pack here.

-They is also practical guidance and resources available from the Chartered Trading Standards Institute, this can be accessed here
+There is also practical guidance and resources available from the Chartered Trading Standards Institute.

 Other food allergies and intolerances